 Wine #3: Tenuta delle Terre Nere (white), 2013, Etna Bianco – Sicily, Italy

-My Etna expert and pal Benjamin Spencer with the Etna Wine School was not anti my pairing attempt, though he did caution me to be wary of balsamic.
+My Etna expert and pal Benjamin Spencer of the Etna Wine School was not anti my pairing attempt, though he did caution me to be wary of balsamic.
 So, we did a salad with and a salad without.
-With balsamic the white tasted watered down.
+With balsamic, the white tasted watered down.
 With out, it still fell flat.
 Though Sicily is warm and dry, Etna vineyards tend to be high up on very poor soils, giving surprisingly delicate, fresh wines.
 The beets were just too overpowering a taste for the light and lovely Etna Bianco.
 Happy to troubleshoot it for you!

 Read more about Etna: Etna Wine: Sicily’s volcanic wines that don’t taste like ash!

 When all was said and done the wine and beet pairing adventure went in the order above (favorite #1):

 I’m accepting any and all contenders in the quest to find what wine pairs with beets!?
 Drop us a line below with your suggestions.